Bankableflunky5/HikingApp/README.md

 ```bash
 python Hiking.py
 ```
 I built this to help me figure out how to lighten my hiking pack.
 I wanted a way to actually see where the weight was going and make smarter choices—this app is how I did that.
+I hope that it can help you too!